UVA-CS-SDE-Sp26/ts-1-1-22/docs/userinterface.md

 02 fileb.txt

 03 filec.txt

+In the absence of a second parameter, the program uses the default key for deciphering.
+However, a second parameter can be supplied that specifies an alternate key to use when deciphering.

 The program exits after showing the file list, the contents of an indicated file, or after displaying an error message.